Research is necessary for all creative writing projects. Learn the basics of research for creative writing from an

 I set out to write this blog post, in part because I was planning to write a novel about a historical event.
-Yet, beyond having a vague awareness of the existence of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.
+Yet, beyond having a vague awareness of museum and newspaper archives, I really wasn’t sure what type of research I needed to do for my creative writing project.

 So I called up my friend, Liz Walker, who wrote a mystery novel set during WWII (which won a prize!), to chat about her research process.
 What surprised me, was how similar it was to the research I put into most of my writing.

 That statement does require some qualification… while every piece of creative writing requires background research for accuracy and details, historical fiction requires significantly more research.

 For example, Liz had no idea that Londoners don’t describe locations by blocks.
 So the pub isn’t three blocks away… it’s around the corner from the church.
 She had to remove over 30 references to blocks in her manuscript!

 Different Types of Research For Creative Writing

 If you’ve never written anything before, there’s actually quite a bit of research required to turn out a decent piece of work.